AfnanBq/learning/shopping/README.md

 # Shopping
-This project is implemented to predict whether the online buyers would complete their purshase according to an information about the buyer.
+This project is implemented to predict whether the online shopping buyers would complete their purshase according to an information about the buyer.

 ## Table of contents
 * [Introduction](#introduction)